 Dr. Ives earned her doctorate in Higher Education Management in 2005 from the University of Pennsylvania with a research interest pertaining to the challenges of institutional support for college counseling services.
 She earned both a master’s degree in Higher Education Administration and a bachelor’s degree in English from the University of Arizona.
 She is also a 2008 graduate of the acclaimed HERS Summer Institute for Women in Higher Education Administration.

 Rachael Stark, Ph.D.

 Senior Associate Dean of Students

 Rachael Stark joined the Division of Student Affairs at Temple University in November 2011 as the Associate Dean of Students with direct responsibility for the CARE Team.
-Prior to joining the Student Affairs team at Temple, Rachael held professional positions within Residential Life at Arizona State University, York College of Pennsylvania and Richard Stockton College of New Jersey.
+Since summer of 2016, she has been serving as the Senior Associate Dean of Students.
+Her current portfolio focuses on student resiliency and includes Disability Resources and Services, the Cherry Pantry and the CARE Team.

 Rachael earned her doctorate from Colorado State University with a focus in College and University Leadership.
 Her research area focused on the moral behavior of Resident Assistants.
 She also attended The Ohio State University where she earned a Master of Art in Higher Education and Student Affairs and a Bachelor of Art in Psychology.

 Chris Carey, Ed.D